stevenshave/stevenshave.github.io/_pages/publications_list.md

 ### <a href="https://doi.org/10.3390/mps3030055">Quantitative microdialysis: experimental protocol and software for small molecule protein affinity determination and for exclusion of compounds with poor physicochemical properties</a>

-<u>Shave, Steven</u>, et al. "Quantitative microdialysis: experimental protocol and software for small molecule protein affinity determination and for exclusion of compounds with poor physicochemical properties."
-Methods and Protocols 3.3 (2020): 55.
+<u>Shave, Steven</u>, et al. "Quantitative microdialysis: experimental protocol and software for small molecule protein affinity determination and for exclusion of compounds with poor physicochemical properties."ï¿½Methods and Protocolsï¿½3.3 (2020): 55.

 <a href="https://doi.org/10.3390/mps3030055"><i class="fas fa-fw fa-link"></i></a>
 <a href="https://www.mdpi.com/2409-9279/3/3/55"><i class="fas fa-fw fa-newspaper"></i></a>